Skip to content

 Water management

-By the age and species of chickens, providing food can control the weights of chicken.
+By the age and species of chickens, providing food can control the weight of chickens.
 Use sufficient calcium, phosphorus, vitamins, amino acid and all mineral substance in their food.
 If you follow the above methods, then you can make a better profit from your layer poultry farming business.

 Unproductive Birds